Trial of George Zimmerman: Rachel Jeantel's testimony

 West also questioned her about the term "creepy ass cracker."
 West asked her, "Do people that you live around and with call white people 'creepy ass crackers'?"
 Jeantel said, "Not creepy, but cracker, yeah."
 West then asked her if she was saying that people in her community and culture that she lived in called white people crackers.
 Jeantel testified, "Yes, sir."
 West also asked her if she thought the term was a racial comment and offensive.
 Jeantel said she didn't believe "creepy ass cracker" was a racial comment and said, "No," it wasn't offensive.
 She also testified that the reference to cracker referred to "a pervert."
 Jeantel said she never told anyone about Martin saying that term until a year after the shooting.

 Zimmerman's defense attorney asked her if Martin had perhaps lied to her because he did not want her to know if he decided to assault Zimmerman that night.
 Jeantel testified, "That's real retarded, sir.
 That's real retarded to do that, sir.
 Why on earth – Trayvon did not know."

 During the trial, a letter to Sybrina Fulton, Trayvon's mother, was presented as evidence.
 The letter outlined what was supposedly overheard on a phone call in the moments before the fight between Martin and Zimmerman broke out.
 It was written in cursive and signed with the printed name "Diamond Eugene."
 Jeantel claimed the letter was from her, prepared with the help of a friend.
 However, when asked on the stand if she was able to read the letter to verify its contents, Jeantel admitted, "I don't read cursive."
 Jeantel claimed that the name "Diamond Eugene" was her nickname.

-(In December of 2019, Zimmerman filed a lawsuit claiming that Jeantel bore false testimony in place of her half-sister Brittany Diamond Eugene, who the lawsuit claims was Trayvon Martin's real girlfriend at the time of Travyon's death.
+(In December 2019, Zimmerman filed a lawsuit claiming that Jeantel bore false testimony in place of her half-sister Brittany Diamond Eugene, who the lawsuit claims was Trayvon Martin's real girlfriend at the time of Travyon's death.
 The lawsuit was dismissed.)